 The pancreas shaped sweet potato is very beneficial.
 They help regulate sugars in the bloodstream, assisting the pancreas.
-Since this vegetable balances the glycemic index it is particularly useful for diabetics.
+Since this vegetable balances the glycemic index, it is particularly useful for diabetics.

-You are what you eat #5: Celery, Bok Choy, and Rhubarb -
+You are what you eat #5: Celery, Bok Choy, and Rhubarb - Bones

-These bone shaped veggies promote bone strength by supplying healthy doses of sodium and silicon.
+These bone-shaped veggies promote bone strength by supplying healthy doses of sodium and silicon.